Welcome to Campbell University School of Osteopathic Medicine!

 The mission of Campbell University School of Osteopathic Medicine is to educate and prepare community-based osteopathic physicians in a Christian environment to care for the rural and underserved populations in North Carolina, the Southeastern United States, and the nation.
 Our outstanding biomedical and clinical faculty prepare students to be lifelong learners and excellent practitioners.

 - 150+ residents and fellows in eight clinical specialties across five clinical programs

 - 1000+ faculty physicians and scientists who train our students, conduct research and provide patient care

 Our students actively learn in an environment which provides clinical training while integrating the health sciences with clinical experiences through the use of modern technology.
 As a Campbell medical student you’ll learn the time-honored approach to healing based upon the teachings of Andrew Taylor Still, founder of osteopathic medicine.
 Students delve into areas of medical inquiry stimulated by intellectual curiosity and the desire to learn.

 We emphasize intellectual achievement and compassion, as well as mind-body-spirit centered patient care.
 We value diversity, mutual respect, teamwork, and open communication.
 As a Campbell Physician you’ll be prepared to excel through teaching, learning, and service.

-I encourage you to take full advantage of the educational opportunity offered at Campbell University School of Osteopathic Medicine and look forward to having you join us as we train the next generation of physicians for North Carolina, the Southeastern United States and the nation.
+We encourage you to take full advantage of the educational opportunities offered at Campbell University School of Osteopathic Medicine and look forward to having you join us as we train the next generation of physicians for North Carolina, the Southeastern United States and the nation.

 Dean and Chief Academic Officer